Notre Dame College, Dhaka: Early history

 During the academic year 1952–53, Notre Dame College received Dhaka University's approval to commence BA classes.
 Subsequently, in the academic year 1953–54, Principal Richard William Timm inaugurated the college's first science department, conducting practical sessions within a tin room adjacent to the main building.
 Notably, on 18 September 1954, Richard William Timm established the subcontinent's pioneering non-formal institution dedicated to the pursuit of science, named the "Notre Dame Science Club."
 During the same period, the inaugural college weekly "Chit-Chat" (Note: The weekly publication later became a quarterly publication called Dhak-Dhol and Chit-Chat.) and the annual "Blue and Gold" (Note: The institutional colours of the University of Notre Dame are blue and gold.) were launched.
 Concurrently, clubs such as the "Notre Dame Photography Club" and the "Literary Guild" were established.
 In 1954, the college's relocation from Laxmibazar to Arambagh led to its renaming as the "Notre Dame College".
 Initially, the college offered courses in Arts and Commerce, later introducing BA courses in 1955.
 Subsequently, in 1959, it garnered recognition as the premier college in examinations held by various universities in East Pakistan.

-The inclusion of a B.Sc course occurred in 1960.
+The inclusion of a BSc course occurred in 1960.
 In response to a faculty shortage that year, volunteers affiliated with the British Volunteer Service Overseas served at Notre Dame College from 1963 to 1970.
 Following the completion of the new building in 1960, Principal James L. Martin succumbed to typhoid at Dhaka's Holy Family Hospital on 21 March.
 In his honor, the newly constructed building was christened "Father Martin Hall".
 Theotonius Amal Ganguly succeeded James Martin as the first Bengali principal.
-(Note: Preceding this, he ascended to Assistant Director of Studies on 26 October 1956, and subsequently assumed the role of Director of Studies on 8 January 1957.
+(Note: Preceding this, he ascended to assistant director of Studies on 26 October 1956, and subsequently assumed the role of Director of studies on 8 January 1957.
 Shortly after assuming the directorship, he resigned due to an accident, resuming duties on 8 January the next year.
-On 1 November of the same year, he was appointed Acting Vice-Principal and Acting Assistant House Superior.
+On 1 November of the same year, he was appointed acting vice-principal and acting assistant house superior.
 By the 14th of that month, he was designated as the college's discipline prefect.

-Upon the imminent return of Principal James Martin to the USA in early 1959, Amal Ganguly was appointed Vice-Principal on 29 March.
+Upon the imminent return of Principal James Martin to the US in early 1959, Amal Ganguly was appointed vice-principal on 29 March.
 Around 1960, Ganguly led a course on ethics for high school science students.
-He assumed the role of Acting Principal as Principal Martin was admitted to Holy Family Hospital with severe illness and subsequently took over official duties on 30 August following Martin's passing, entrusted by the college's governing body.)
-However, after seven months in this role, he ascended to the position of assistant bishop of Archdiocese of Dhaka, eventually becoming the first Bengali Bishop and Archbishop of Dhaka.
+He assumed the role of acting principal as Principal Martin was admitted to Holy Family Hospital with severe illness and subsequently took over official duties on 30 August following Martin's passing, entrusted by the college's governing body.)
+However, after seven months in this role, he ascended to the position of assistant bishop of Archdiocese of Dhaka, eventually becoming the first Bengali bishop and archbishop of Dhaka.